 Electronic Data Interchange (EDI) - Another Best Practice

 A dedicated EDI team at Cass is constantly fostering new electronic partnerships and making sure existing invoice mapping remains accurate.
 Cass can work with 810 ANSI files or structured XML data as well.
-Cass manages more than $40 billion a year in vendor payments - and most of this amount is paid electronically.
+Cass manages $44 billion a year in vendor payments - and most of this amount is paid electronically.
 As a financial holding company, Cass has great flexibility in ways to make an electronic payment.
 The result is faster, less error-prone payment, reducing the opportunity for errors in how payments are applied and reducing the supplier’s processing workload.